 The short answer to whether non-U.S. citizens can get a personal loan in the United States is “Yes.”
 There are, however, some restrictions which can make it a little more difficult.
 You also have to know where to look, because not all lending institutions will loan money to non-U.S. citizens.

-The good news is there are still plenty of lenders who will gladly issue loans to non-U.S. citizens.
-Online lender such as LendingClub, Prosper, LoanDepot, and Avant consider applications from non-U.S. citizens.
+There are plenty of lenders who will gladly issue loans to non-U.S. citizens.
+Companies such as LendingClub, Prosper, and Avant consider applications from non-U.S. citizens.
 Other lenders, such as Stilt, specialize in personal loans to nonresidents.

 Not a U.S. Citizen and need a personal loan?

 - If you’re new to the U.S. and don’t have an SSN yet, you are still eligible to apply